 Calculators to help you work out stamp duty land tax payable on sale and transfers of land or property

 Disadvantaged Area Relief is is being abolished for transactions with an effective date on or after 6 April 2013.

 The contract incorporating the Standard Conditions of Sale (5th edition) is designed for use in residential conveyancing transactions.

-Forms used in residential conveyancing and the suspended HIPs regime, and details of suppliers.
+Forms used in residential conveyancing and details of suppliers.

 Richard Miller, Law Society head of legal aid, looks at some of the key questions that firms will need to consider, following royal assent of the controversial Legal Aid, Sentencing and Punishment of Offenders Bill.